ikjordan/picozx81/README.md

 + Press enter whilst a directory entry is selected to move to that directory
 + Press enter when a file is selected to load that file
-+ Press Escape, space or 0 to return to the emulation without changing directory or loading a new program
++ Press Escape, space, Q or 0 to return to the emulation without changing directory or loading a new program
 ### F3 - View Emulator Configuration
 Displays the current emulator status.
 Any sound that is playing is paused.
 Note that this display is read only, no changes to the configuration can be made.
-Press Escape space or 0 to exit back to the running emulator
+Press Escape, space, Q or 0 to exit back to the running emulator
 ### F4 - Pause
 Pauses the emulation.
 Handy if the phone rings during a gaming session! `P` is XORed into the 4 corners of the display to indicate that the emulator is paused.
-Press Escape, space or 0 to end the pause and return to the running emulator
+Press Escape, space, Q or 0 to end the pause and return to the running emulator
 ### F5 - Display Keyboard Overlay
 The ZX80 and ZX81 use single key press BASIC entry.
 Pressing F5 displays a 4 colour image (VGA) or a grey scale image (DVI / HDMI) representing the keyboard of the computer being emulated, so that the correct key presses can be determined.
 The image was taken from [sz81](https://github.com/SegHaxx/sz81).
 It is possible to enter commands whilst the keyboard is displayed

-Press Escape or 0 to remove the keyboard display.
-The keyboard is also removed if another menu is selected
+Press Escape to remove the keyboard display.
+The keyboard is also removed if another menu is selected.
+If a ZX8x 40 key keyboard is being used, then set `DoubleShift` to `On` and remove the menu by pressing shift, releasing shift, and then, within two seconds pressing shift and 0 together

 ## Loading and saving options
 The emulator supports the loading  `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 It can save in `.p` and `.o` format.